 Dropshipping vs print on demand, which is better when it comes to creating a phone case, apparel or even a poster business?
 Here’s why I would never go back to dropshipping phone cases and why I use print-on-demand.

 First of all, let me clarify the difference between dropshipping and print-on-demand.
 With drop shipping, you are usually the middleman, who markets a product.
 When a sale comes through, you forward the customer details to the supplier or manufacturer, and they send the product directly to your customer.
 Essentially you are holding no stock but are marketing and selling.

-Print, order, and fulfilment, on the other hand, also referred to as print-on-demand has the same concept as drop shipping.
+Print, order, and fulfillment, on the other hand, also referred to as print-on-demand has the same concept as drop shipping.
 However, everything sent by the supplier is a design you provided which they print onto products and send to your customers.
 Hence the name print-on-demand.
-There are many services which websites which offers print-on-demand services which you can find.
+There are many services which websites which offer print-on-demand services which you can find.
 You can find a list of print-on-demand services over at the resources page, including the one that I use.

 Why I prefer to print on demand

 Dropshipping is a quick way to get a business up and running.
 When it comes to phone cases using print-on-demand can be more beneficial, profitable and better in the long run.
 When you dropship, it’s most likely going to be coming from China using AliExpress.
 There’s nothing wrong with that; however, shipping times can take up to three months, and often this can lead to bad feedback from customers.